Innovation High School

-The Innovation High School is a four-year public high school in Jersey City in Hudson County, New Jersey, United States, operated as part of the Jersey City Public Schools.
+The Innovation High School is a four-year comprehensive and college preparatory public high school in Jersey City in Hudson County, in the U.S. state of New Jersey, operated as part of the Jersey City Public Schools.
 It is one of a number of high school programs serving students in ninth through twelfth grades offered by the school district.

-As of the 2021–22 school year, the school had an enrollment of 286 students and 24.1 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.9:1.
-There were 166 students (58.0% of enrollment) eligible for free lunch and 15 (5.2% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 286 students.
+There were 154 students (53.8% of enrollment) eligible for free lunch and 8 (2.8% of students) eligible for reduced-cost lunch.

 History

 The school, focused on education in STEAM fields, opened with an enrollment of 100 ninth graders in September 2014 as a school-within-a-school at Henry Snyder High School, with the support of the Institute for Student Achievement and New Jersey City University.

 Administration

-The school's principal is Francis Dooley.
+The school's (acting) principal is Emilio Pane.